noelkronenberg/pimado/README.md

-# To Do List
+# To-Do List

 ## Goal

-Create a minimalist to do list application that is accessible via the browser and has markdown export.
+Create a minimalist to-do list application that is accessible via the browser and has markdown export.

 ## Process